 Also, don’t forget to follow us on Instagram and tag #crumbykitchen so we can see all the wonderful recipes YOU recreate from this site!

 You can also enjoy exclusive content before anyone else by subscribing to our weekly newsletter – and you’ll never miss a delicious recipe again!

 Blueberry Coconut Banana Bread

-- 1/2 cup coconut, vegetable, or canola oil
+- ½ cup coconut oil or vegetable or canola oil

 - 2 eggs

 - 1 ½ teaspoons baking powder